 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.

-2013 Legal Specialist Examination results were mailed via U.S. mail on March 15, 2014 to the address found on your State Bar profile.
+2017 Legal Specialist Examination results will be sent via U.S. mail on March 15, 2018 to the address listed in your My State Bar Profile.

-The general Rules Governing the State Bar of California Program for Certifying Legal Specialists govern the program requirements, but must be read in conjunction with the Standards for Certification in Taxation Law (revised 05/16/08).
+The general Rules Governing the State Bar of California Program for Certifying Legal Specialists

 The Department of Legal Specialization will send out questionnaires to your references.
 Once the references have been returned, your application will be complete.
 An advisory committee with expertise in your area of law will review the applications and provide a recommendation to the California Board of Legal Specialization, who will make the final certification decision.
 The process generally takes about six months from the time you file your post-examination application.